inspircd/docs/docs/2/commands.md

 i         | Show users who have an ident (username) matching `<pattern>`. l         | Only show users on the local server.
 M         | Show users who have metadata attached to them with a key name matching `<pattern>` (server operators only). m         | Show users who have the modes listed in `<pattern>`.
-The pattern hould be in the same format as a mode change e.g. +ow-i (server operators only). o         | Only show server operators. p         | Show users who are connected to a port in the `<pattern>` range (server operators only). r         | Show users who have a real name matching `<pattern>`.
+The pattern should be in the same format as a mode change e.g. +ow-i (server operators only). o         | Only show server operators. p         | Show users who are connected to a port in the `<pattern>` range (server operators only). r         | Show users who have a real name matching `<pattern>`.